Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ---

-The POST request sent to the token service by the example above looks like as follows:
+The POST request sent to the token service by the preceding example looks like as follows:

 ```
 POST https://api.cognitive.microsoft.com/sts/v1.0/issueToken HTTP/1.1